slava-basko/functional-php/README.md

     return strtoupper($value);
 });
 ```
-Because you can get an error like `ArgumentCountError : strtoupper() expects exactly 1 argument, X given`
+You can get an error like `ArgumentCountError : strtoupper() expects exactly 1 argument, X given`
 when you will write `$collection->map('strtoupper');`.
 Only user defined functions does not throw an exception when called with more arguments.
 But you can do this:
 ```php